maxtkc/mvths-wiki/docs/014-serial-communication.rst

 Using the serial command you will send data (numbers and text) from your microcontroller to your computer.
-Serial data must be tranmitted at a specific speed or baud rate.
-The baud is named for Jean-Maurice-Emile Baudot and is measured is bits per second (bps).
+Serial data must be tranmitted at a specific speed or `baud rate <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.akrmhbnr74pi>`__. .
+The baud is named for Jean-Maurice-Emile
+Baudot and is measured is bits per second (bps).
 The computer must also be set up to receive the serial data at the same baud rate.